 We performed the very last "Plic Ploc" shows in Clermont Ferrand.

-"Plic Ploc" was performed 398 times to 395,000 spectators.
+"Plic Ploc" was performed 398 times before 395,000 spectators.

 2009 - 2012

 Unlike the summer press, the autumn and the Parisian press did not let us off lightly.
 Much of what was said in their criticisms was true.
-They were useful for us: we returned to our drawing boards, with the help of our friends from the Théâtre de l’Unité.
-By refocusing ourselves on our company’s artistic essence, we dropped 20 minutes from the show.
+They were useful for us: We returned to our drawing boards, with the help of our friends from the Théâtre de l’Unité.
+By refocusing ourselves on our company’s artistic essence, we cut twenty minutes from the show.

-It was at this point… with many of us already having celebrated our fiftieth birthdays, that we started to think about the company’s future.
+It was at this point, with many of us already having celebrated our fiftieth birthdays, that we started to think about the company’s future.